 - whether you'd be happy to give a witness statement about what you have seen

-You can also call 01325 406111 if the fly tip poses immediate danger. i.e could be a fire risk, is obstructing a walkway, it could contain asbestos or there are needles within the waste.
+You can also call 01325 405111 if the fly tip poses immediate danger such as a fire risk, obstructing a walkway, could contain asbestos or there are needles within the waste.

 Anyone who does not pick up when their dog fouls can be fined £75 or face court.
 Irresponsible dog owners could also be named and shamed.

 If you witness dog fouling or have information on the identity of the owner, you can report this to the enforcement team directly and we will investigate and potentially fine the perpetrator.
 01325 406999.